Lecrapouille/zipper/README.md

 #include <Zipper/Zipper.hpp>
 ```

-- To compile your project "as it" against Zipper, use pkg-config:
+- To compile your project "as it" against Zipper, the simplest way is to use the `pkg-config` command:

 ```shell
 g++ -W -Wall --std=c++14 main.cpp -o prog `pkg-config zipper --cflags --libs`